 Mrs. Jessica Duncan Schields

-I am very excited to continue my journey in the 2020-2021 year at Cox Mill High School!
-This is my fifth year as a Cox Mill Charger; beforehand I taught at Northwest Cabarrus High School.
+I am very excited to continue my journey in the 2021-2022 year at Cox Mill High School!
+This is my sixth year as a Cox Mill Charger; beforehand I taught at Northwest Cabarrus High School.
 I was born and raised in Charlotte, North Carolina and attended the University of North Carolina at Charlotte where I earned my Bachelors degree in English and secondary education.

 Currently I live in Salisbury, North Carolina, about 30 miles north of Concord, with my husband, Bryan, and my pets, Oli, Scout, Atlas, and Nemo.
+I am currently due with my first child in early November of 2021, therefore I will be on Maternity leave in the Winter.
 My passions involve animals, hiking, painting/drawing, reading and cooking new meals!
 I am a die hard Carolina Panthers fan and am an avid reader of young adult fiction, horror (my favorite genre), and mysteries.
-My taste in literature might tie to my love for Autumn, which is my favorite time of year, with Halloween, my birthday, and my wedding anniversary all being some of my favorite days that are in the Fall months.
+My taste in literature might tie to my love for Autumn, which is my favorite time of year, with Halloween, my birthday, the soon birth of my son, and my wedding anniversary all being some of my favorite days that are in the Fall months.

 All about ENGLISH 2

 English II focuses on the study of world literature and its connections to key U.S. documents.
 Students read and study literature and various genres of printed materials in order to respond to literature through writing.
 Writing instruction emphasizes the research process and paper while also preparing students for the state End of Course Exam which tests reading, writing, and analytical skills as outlined below.Length of course: 1 semester